 Data is at the heart of the modern enterprise, helping organizations to better understand their customers, make better business decisions, improve business processes, track inventory, monitor competitors and take other steps to successfully run their operations.
 But over the past two decades, many organizations have had to get a better grasp on how to handle the increasing amounts and different forms of data -- i.e., big data -- that they're now creating and collecting.

-In many cases, big data is so large and complex, with a combination of structured, unstructured and semistructured data, that traditional data management tools can't process, store and manage it effectively or efficiently.
-Spark, Hadoop, NoSQL databases and other big data platforms have emerged to help fill the gap, enabling data lakes to be set up as repositories for all that data.
+In many cases, big data is so large and complex, with a combination of structured, unstructured and semistructured data, that traditional data management technologies can't process, store and manage it effectively or efficiently.
+With regular data warehouses not a good fit, Spark, Hadoop, NoSQL databases and other big data platforms and tools have emerged to help fill the gap and enable businesses to set up data lakes as repositories for all that data.

 How are big data and machine learning related?

 Using machine learning algorithms for big data analytics is a logical step for companies looking to maximize their data's potential value.
 Machine learning tools use data-driven algorithms and statistical models to analyze data sets and then draw inferences from identified patterns or make predictions based on them.
 The algorithms learn from the data as they run against it, as opposed to traditional rules-based analytics systems that follow explicit instructions.

 Big data provides ample amounts of raw material from which machine learning systems can derive insights.
 By combining them, organizations are producing significant analytics findings and results.
 However, in order to fully harness the combined power of big data and machine learning, it's important to first understand what each is and can do on its own.
 Let's look at big data vs. machine learning.

 Key differences between big data and machine learning